telefonicaid/fiware-IoTAgent-Cplusplus/doc/modules.md

 MQTT is a M2M oriented protocol based on TCP that requires a broker for publishing and subscribing to messages based on topics hiearchy.
 In order to be able to publish and receive on IoTAgent-MQTT, services must be provisioned providing an api-key that will be used in the topics sent by devices belonging to that service as explained here [MQTT](MQTT_protocol.md).
 The typical port used is 1883 (no SSL).

+As a reminder, the __config.json__ file has to contain at least one "resource" for MQTT like this:

+     {
+      "resource": "/iot/mqtt",
+      "options": {
+         "ConfigFile": "/etc/iot/MqttService.xml",
+         "FileName": "MqttService"
+        }
+      }

+Besides, the IoTAgent has to be told where to find the MqttService.so file.
+This is done by using the option "-d" when starting it:

+     export LD_LIBRARY_PATH=/usr/local/iot/lib
+     /usr/local/iot/bin/iotagent -n mqtt -v DEBUG  -p 80 -d /usr/local/iot/lib -c /etc/iot/config.json &

 As MQTT works over TCP, there is no curl command to test it.
 However, anyone could use <a href=http://mosquitto.org>Mosquitto</a> implemenation to test it.
 It comes with both clients: publisher and subscriber, so once a service is provisioned, you can issue the following commands to test that is working:

 For subscribing to topics coming to your recently provisioned device (replace api-key and device-id with actual ids).
 "Server.name" is the IP or hostname where the broker is (typically is the same as IotAgent's)